ManishaD788/Blocklen/README.md

 \`\`\`bash
 npm run dev
 \`\`\`
-Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to start auditing!
+Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to start auditing

 ---